icewind1991/files_external_dropbox/README.md

 - Activate the app from settings page
 - Fill up the storage details
 - Fire up the files page to see the ```Dropbox``` mounted as external storage

+## Dependencies
+This app depends on the flysystem adapter for dropbox which can be found here [https://github.com/Hemant-Mann/flysystem-dropbox](https://github.com/Hemant-Mann/flysystem-dropbox)

+## Future Work
+- Update the Guzzle Dependency to ^6.0